Disclosures and legal compliance

-At 30 June 2021, the Commissioner for Children and Young People employed equivalent to 17 full-time employees (FTE), which was a small increase from the previous year.
-One permanent officer was on leave without pay following maternity leave.
+At 30 June 2022, the Commissioner for Children and Young People employed the equivalent to 16 full-time employees, which was a small decrease from the previous year.
+Two permanent officers have been on leave without pay following maternity leave.

-Throughout the year, the Commissioner welcomed several young people on work placements from South Metropolitan TAFE, Notre Dame University and the McCusker Foundation, as well as a participant in the Public Sector Commission’s Aboriginal Traineeship Program.
+Throughout the year the Commissioner welcomed several young people on work placements from the McCusker Foundation, and a participant in the Public Sector Commission’s Aboriginal Traineeship Program.

 The Commissioner’s office does not have any employees working in regional areas.

 Staff training and development continues to be a high priority for the Commissioner.
-All staff participate in Performance Appraisal and Development sessions with their line manager at the beginning of the year.
-The Performance Appraisal and Development sessions provide a framework for planning, developing, reviewing and appraising the work of individual staff members with reference to the Commissioner’s strategic directions and annual business/operational plan.
-The public sector’s Capability Frameworks, Capability profile: levels 1–6 and the Leadership Capability profiles (level 7 to class 4) are also used as part of the appraisal process.
+All staff participate in performance appraisal and development sessions with their line manager at the beginning of the year.
+The performance appraisal and development sessions provide a framework for planning, developing, reviewing and appraising the work of individual staff members with reference to the Commissioner’s strategic directions and annual business/operational plan.
+The public sector’s capability frameworks, capability profile (levels 1 to 6) and the leadership capability profiles (level 7 to class 4) are also used as part of the performance appraisals.

-There were no worker’s compensation claims in 2010–21, and no work-related injuries.
-The Commissioner’s office complies with the Workers Compensation and Injury Management Act 1981 and Public Sector Commissioner’s Circular 2012/05 and would ensure that, should there be any work-related injuries, they would be managed and reported in accordance with these requirements.
+There were no workers compensation claims in 2021–22, and no work-related injuries.
+The Commissioner’s office complies with the Workers Compensation and Injury Management Act 1981 and the Public Sector Commissioner’s Circular 2012/05 and would ensure that, should there be any work-related injuries, they would be managed and reported in accordance with these requirements.

-The Hazard Identification Checklist and quarterly inspections have continued during 2020–21 with the latest inspection being held in April 2021.
-The results of these inspections are tabled at Corporate Executive meetings, and any findings or issues addressed.
+Use of the Hazard Identification Checklist and quarterly inspections have continued in 2021–22; the latest inspection was held in April 2022.
+The results of these inspections are tabled at Corporate Executive meetings, and any findings or issues are addressed.

 The Commissioner has no governance disclosures to make.